Devil

 These weights reflect empirical analysis of which factors most strongly predict successful threat events:

-• Exposure/Discoverability: 20% — Affects targeting.
+• Exposure/Discoverability: 20% — Unchanged.
+Affects targeting.
 Public, well-known vulnerabilities see higher exploitation rates.

 • Vulnerability Window: 10% — Lowest weight.
 Time exposed matters, but if accessibility and capability are high, exploitation often happens quickly.